 Directions

-Begin by seasoning the short ribs generously with salt and pepper.
-In a large pot or Dutch oven, heat olive oil over medium-high heat.
-Sear the short ribs on all sides until a golden-brown crust forms, about 4-5 minutes per side.
-Remove the ribs and set them aside.
+Season ribs with salt and pepper.
+Heat olive oil in a big pot over medium-high.
+Sear ribs on all sides till golden brown, about 4–5 minutes each side.
+Take ribs out and set aside.

 5. Final Assembly